Krumplis Pogácsa (Hungarian Potato Biscuits)

 Halloween originated from the beautiful ancient Celtic festival called Samhain (pronounced sow-een).
 It means end of summer and is the celebration of the Celtic new year.
 Samhain divides the end of the harvest season and the beginning of the new year, the dark and the light.
 Also, they believed that on this day the division between the old (deceased people) and the new (living people) is the thinnest and we get to the souls of our ancestors the closest.
 It is a mysterious celebration that other cultures observe as well like in Diwali or Mexican Day of the dead.

 People offer food for the spirits that appear on Earth during this time period.
 Barmbrack is the food that is given on Samhain to make sure that the spirits don’t play tricks on us.
-So yes barmbrack is the ancestor of the Halloween candies.
 Everybody in the family gets a slice and then they offer some to the spirits.
-People also went out to sing songs and tell scary stories on this night and received food in exchange.
+People also went out to sing songs and told scary stories on this night and received food in exchange.

-This is a simple Irish soda bread with the addition of fruits, nuts, seeds and I also added chocolate chips for the occasion.
+This is a simple Irish soda bread with the addition of fruits, nuts, seeds and I also added chocolate chips to bring out those sweet memories.
 You can add whatever you wish, whatever grows around you.
 I used fresh cranberries because they are available here right now but traditionally crab apples were used.
 Otherwise, I tried to keep the recipe to its original form.
 The Irish also soak the dried fruits in a strong brew of tea for the night but at least for one hour.
 I really enjoyed this moist sweet bread, there was a surprise in every bite … sometimes cranberries or raisins or prunes or cherries but the most special treat was the bite with the chocolate chips …

 Recipe